mui/material-ui/examples/zero-vite/README.md

-# Material UI - Vite.js in TypeScript example
+# Zero-runtime CSS-in-JS - Vite with TypeScript example project

 ## How to use